confluentinc/cp-demo/docs/index.rst

    connector.

 #.
 In the Connect view, pause the Elasticsearch sink connector in Settings by
    pressing the pause icon in the top right.
-This will stop consumption for the related consumer group.
+This stops consumption for the related consumer group.

    .. figure:: images/pause_connector.png